10 min read · April 15, 2024

 A cash crunch occurs when you don't have enough money on hand when you need it.

 According to a 2019 study by CB Insights, 29 percent of newly founded firms fail due to a lack of funding.
-To avoid this, think about a few things you can do to keep your Amaon business in stock.
+To avoid this, think about a few things you can do to keep your Amazon business in stock.

 So how can an Amazon seller run into a cash crunch situation?